 Choosing the Perfect Shaped Porcelain Veneers

 While there are plenty of cosmetic dental treatments available that can bring out the natural sparkle in one’s smile, nothing can come close to the effectiveness of porcelain veneers for the perfect smile.
 When it comes shopping and asking around for the best Beverly Hills dentist or cosmetic dentist in ca, make sure you choose the right porcelain veneer tooth shape for your face.

 The composition of the teeth is much like bone.
 Dentists look at the teeth as an extension of the skeletal system where it is connected to the bones of the jaw.
 The teeth are covered in a very tough outer layer of enamel that protects the dentin for everyday wear.
 However, bad eating habits, nutritional deficiencies, and poor oral hygiene practices can adversely affect the overall health of your teeth.
 This is where cosmetic dentistry comes in.

-Many individuals prefer porcelain veneers to other cosmetic dentistry procedures such as teeth whitening because it addresses both issues of teeth discoloration and issues of teeth malformations or defects such as cracked or chipped teeth.
+Many of my patients prefer porcelain veneers to other cosmetic dentistry procedures such as teeth whitening because it addresses both issues of teeth discoloration and issues of teeth malformations or defects such as cracked or chipped teeth.
 With teeth whitening; for example, only the shade of the teeth is changed and it will not be able to do anything about other structural problems like cracking and chipping.
 Porcelain veneers, however, provide a new face for the teeth so both color and structural issues are addressed.

 It is like putting on a very tough mask to hide the imperfections of the teeth.
-And while these can be considered as masks or fronts, they are nonetheless made of only the highest quality of ADA approved porcelain.
+And while these can be considered as masks or fronts, they are nonetheless made of only the highest quality of ADA approved porcelain veneers.
 This allows these cosmetic dentistry applications to withstand the rather slightly corrosive (acidic) environment of the oral cavity.
 Additionally, they are tough enough to withstand bite pressure from the jaws when biting, chewing, cutting, and mincing food with no problems.

 Choosing the Right Veneer For Your Face